 10.1.0 Introduction

 As a pre-condition to the execution of the following procedures, M2M operational security procedures as specified in clauses 11.3.1 through 11.3.3 shall have been performed.
-In case of failure, the error shall be reported as specified in oneM2M TS-0004 [i.2].
+In case of failure, the error shall be reported as specified in oneM2M TS-0004 [2].

 The procedures in the following clauses assume blocking requests as described in clause 8.2.2.